Divided Differences, Falling Factorials, and Discrete Splines: Another Look at Trend Filtering and Related Problems: Background

 Thus \eqref{eq:trend_filter_old} versus \eqref{eq:trend_filter} is a matter of whether the natural operator is viewed as \smash{$\C^{k+1}_n$} or \smash{$\D^{k+1}_n$}.
 We should note that when the design points are evenly-spaced, we have \smash{$\W^{k+1}_n=\I_{n-k-1}$}, the identity matrix, so this choice makes no difference; in general though, it does, and we now view \eqref{eq:trend_filter} as a more natural way of presenting trend filtering, which differs from the choice \eqref{eq:trend_filter_old} that we made in \citet{tibshirani2014adaptive,wang2014falling} and our subsequent work.
 In Remarks \ref{rem:discrete_deriv_mat_old} and \ref{rem:ffb_tv_mat_old}, and Section \ref{sec:trend_filter}, we return to this point.

 \paragraph{Historical remarks.}

 As already mentioned, trend filtering for evenly-spaced designs was independently proposed by \citet{steidl2006splines,kim2009trend}.
 However, similar ideas were around much earlier. \citet{kim2009trend} were clear about being motivated by \citet{hodrick1981business}, who considered an $\ell_2$ analog of trend filtering, that is, with an $\ell_2$ penalty on forward differences, rather than an $\ell_1$ penalty.
 (Actually, such $\ell_2$ analogs were proposed over 100 years ago, long before Hodrick and Prescott, first by Bohlmann and then by Whittaker, as we discuss in the next subsection.)
-Moreover, \citet{schuette1978linear} proposed a very similar optimization problem to the trend filtering problem, where the only difference is that his problem uses an $\ell_1$ loss rather than a squared $\ell_2$ loss (it appears that this choice for the loss was driven by the desire to fit his problem into the most standard convex problem form, namely, the linear program).
-Lastly, we remark again that for $k=0$, trend filtering reduces to what is called total variation denoising \citep{rudin1992nonlinear} in signal processing, and the fused lasso in statistics \citep{tibshirani2005sparsity}.
+Moreover, \citet{schuette1978linear} and \citet{koenker1994quantile} studied estimators defined using piecewise linear ($k=1$) trend filtering penalties, but where the squared $\ell_2$ loss is replaced with an $\ell_1$ loss or quantile loss, respectively.
+Lastly, we remark again that for the piecewise constant case ($k=0$), trend filtering reduces to what is known as total variation denoising \citep{rudin1992nonlinear} in signal processing, and the fused lasso in statistics \citep{tibshirani2005sparsity}.